 CATS = Credit Accumulation Transfer Scheme where 1 CAT = 10 notional (contact + individual) hours of study

 Albert Gonzalez, MSc student 2018/20 programme

 Ken Ruiz, MSc student 2018/20 programme

 Dr Awantha Dissanayake, MSc Marine Science and Climate Change, Programme Coordinator

 Offers are based on a combination of qualifications or predicted grades, the applicant’s personal statement and references.
 For guidelines on personal statements and references please click here.

-Note: the above fees are for the Academic year 2018/19.
-Fees for Academic year 2019/2020 will shortly be updated.
+Note: the above fees are for the Academic year 2020/21 and are subject to indexation.
 Fees for Part-Time students would be half the respective Full-Time fees per annum.